1. Type of Granite

 Grade reflects the material’s general durability, density and structural integrity.
 Not only will higher grades withstand the elements, their suitability for cutting, crafting and finishing will be higher.
 Great consistency in high-grade granite also translates to a better look—both today and for decades to come.

 Lower grade granite is prone to chipping, degrading and discoloration over time.
 For engraved or etched granite, keep in mind that lower grades also have density inconsistencies or flaws.
 This diminishes sharpness and appearance when cut or polished.

 Unlike color, granite grade may not be as obvious, so be sure to ask your memorial provider about it.

-Reputable memorial providers will stand behind the products they deliver For example, if it is determined there is a defect in the granite, Milano Monuments will replace the memorial.
+Reputable memorial providers will stand behind the products they deliver For example, if there is a defect in the granite, Milano Monuments will replace the memorial.
 Not only does an offer like this give you piece of mind, but it also expresses the confidence a provider has in its granite and craft.

 One brand worth noting is Rock of Ages, which is a type of granite only available through a select number of Rock of Ages Authorized Cemetery Monument Retailers.
 All Rock of Ages granite comes with a Perpetual Warranty.
 In the event of a granite defect, this warranty passes on through generations.

 2. Memorial Type and Size